ClojureBridge/drawing/curriculum/create-something.md

   :middleware [m/fun-mode])
 ```

-(frame-rate has been changed to 30)

 When Clara ran this code, she saw snowflakes were falling down,
-swinging left and right randomly.
+swinging left and right tracing sine curve.

-Even though there were a couple of problems as well as room for more
+"Cool!" she shouted with joy.

+Still, she could a couple more improvements including refactoring,
-refactoring, Clara was satified with her app.
+Clara was satisfied with her app.
 Moreover, she started
 thinking about her next, more advanced app in Clojure!

 The End.